Where We Work

 We are not prepared to accept the risk that someone could be killed or injured by combatants during the provision of aid.

-In some cases we are prepared to provide material aid to be distributed by in Country partners.
+In some cases we are prepared to provide material aid to be distributed by trusted in-country partners.
 (For example being the use of Disaster Aid Skyhydrants by Balay Mindaw to provide safe water for families fleeing the 2017 Mirawi City fighting in the Philipines, and providing needed aid to Ukrainian citizens following the Russian invasion in 2022)